vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 Source: [Datascope Analysis Chicago Energy Data Map](http://chicagoenergy.datascopeanalytics.com/)

-Uses color and 3D height to encode natural gas and electric efficiencies of various neighborhoods in Chicago.
-Doesn't provide freeform rotation, but does allow you to rotate to different cardinal directions, which helps with the occlusion.
+The above uses color and 3D height to encode natural gas and electric efficiencies of various neighborhoods in Chicago.
+It doesn't provide freeform rotation, but does allow you to rotate to different cardinal directions, which helps with the occlusion.
 This tool also provides a detailed census block view of the data after clicking a neighborhood.

 **Median Household Income**